All Episodes

 I don't know what city, what state, and certainly don't even know what country I live in anymore.

-And you know, people uh it's there's a real interesting distinction about her horrible, horrible death versus how other um deaths happen, you know, at the at the hands of law enforcement in this country.
+And, you know, people, there's a real interesting distinction about her horrible, horrible death versus how other deaths happen, you know, at the at the hands of law enforcement in this country.

-Um my my my concern is is that we just don't process things right.
+My concern is, is that we just don't process things right.

 But people ought to be marching in the streets carrying signs saying enough is enough.

-And and and we just are kind of like Patsys in some ways, a lot of us conservatives and Republicans.
+And we just are kind of like Patsys in some ways, a lot of us conservatives and Republicans.

-And and then yet something happens, you know, like with with George Floyd or Rachard Brooks here in Atlanta, and cities get burned down for that, you know, for for the anger that that the people that supported them.
+And then yet something happens, you know, like with George Floyd or Raychard Brooks here in Atlanta, and cities get burned down for that, you know, for the anger that the people that supported them.

-And that those deaths were those were horrible deaths too, you know, unnecessary, uh perhaps, but but but you know, then something happens to to like Lake and Riley, and and there is love and support for her, and thank God for that.
+But, you know, then something happens to like Lake and Riley, and there is love and support for her, and thank God for that.

 But I'm telling you, this country, like your previous caller said, we are losing our country over this illegal immigration issue.

-And and Biden doesn't seem to care at all.
+And Biden doesn't seem to care at all.

 And just like your previous caller said, one stroke of a pen.

-And and and we could go back to the policies that that Trump implemented, you know, during during his presidency.
+And we could go back to the policies that Trump implemented during his presidency.

 We better get a hold of this illegal immigration problem.

-And I I I think uh that it is the biggest national security threat we're now facing, coming from top geopolitical foes.
+And I think it is the biggest national security threat we're now facing, coming from top geopolitical foes.

 I keep mentioning it.